Refinance Your Home

 If your equity is less than 20% but your credit is good, you may still benefit from refinancing.
 However, you probably will continue to pay for PMI, and your interest rate may not be as low.

-Any refinance goes through most of the same steps required to close a conventional purchase loan.
-As was the case when you bought your home, you will need a new appraisal for a rate and term refinance to establish the current value of the home.
+A rate and term refinance goes through many of the same steps required to close a typical purchase loan.
+As was the case when you bought your home, you will need a new appraisal for a rate and term refinance in order to establish the current value of the home.

-Once the market value is determined, we can establish the details of your loan to identify the reduction in monthly payments with the refi.
+Once the actual value is known, we can finalize the details of your loan to determine any reduction in your monthly payments and other important details.

-A conventional refinance, whether rate and term or cash-out, can replace various types of purchase loans, including FHA or VA mortgages.
-Both of the conventional refis feature more options than either the FHA or VA loans.
-However, a conventional refinance requires more documentation, more time and a higher credit score for approval.
+A rate and term refinance can replace various types of purchase loans, including FHA or VA mortgage loans.
+A rate and term refi also provides several options.
+However, it also requires more documentation, more time and a higher credit score for approval.

-The FHA Streamline is available only to howeowners who currently have an FHA mortgage loan.
-The same is true for the VA’s IRRRL.
+The FHA Streamline is available only to homeowners who currently have an FHA mortgage loan.
+The same is true for the VA’s IRRRL; it’s only available to a VA mortgagee.
 The application process for these mortgages is abbreviated and less complicated than a typical rate and term refi, but there are fewer options.

 Generally, closing costs range from 2-4% of the total loan amount.